tan911/pomofy/README.md

 -   📱 **User-Friendly Interface**: Enjoy a simple and intuitive design for seamless navigation and usage.
 -   🔒 **User Authentication**: Safeguard your account and data with secure user authentication.

-## Development Setup
+## Local Development Setup

+Create an `.env` file to the root of your directory and copy the `.env.example`.

-Go to this [Contributing Guide](https://github.com/tan911/pomofy/wiki) and follow the step (1-2).
+After you populate your env development, go to this [Contributing Guide](https://github.com/tan911/pomofy/wiki) and follow the step (1-2).

-After cloning the repo, you can follow this commands:
+After cloning the repo, you can follow these commands:

 ```sh
 your@pc:~$ cd pomofy
 your@pc:~$ pnpm install
 ```

-NOTE: before running these commands make sure you already set up your postgreSQL and pgAdmin database.
+NOTE: before running these commands on your terminal make sure you already set up your postgreSQL and pgAdmin database.
-If not, you can watch this [tutorial](https://www.youtube.com/watch?v=uN0AfifH1TA) on youtube on how to install postgreSQL and pgAdmin to your machine.
+If not, you can watch this [tutorial](https://www.youtube.com/watch?v=uN0AfifH1TA) on youtube on how to install postgreSQL and pgAdmin to your local machine.

 ```sh
 your@pc:~$ pnpm run db:migrate